 Authored by the expert who managed and guided the team behind the Italy Property Pack

-In this guide, we cover the current housing prices in Lucca, and we constantly update this blog post to reflect the latest market data, neighborhood trends, and buyer insights.
+In this article, we break down the current housing prices in Lucca in 2026, and we constantly update this blog post with fresh market data.

 And if you’re planning to buy a property in this place, you may want to download our pack covering the real estate market in Lucca.